 Where to apply (October 2014 entry):

-The application form for the next intake of October 2014 will become available late 2013.
+The application form for the next intake of October 2014 is available now.
 Please submit the application form and any additional documents to the office responsible for student exchange at your university.
 The deadline of submission at Hokkaido University is around mid to late February each year.
 Application documents must not be sent directly to Hokkaido University.
 We will update this page as the application window approaches.

 Number of students accepted: